AlcoholRehabHelp Logo

 • Anaphylaxis

-Anaphylaxis, or anaphylactic shock, is a serious reaction.
+Anaphylaxis, or anaphylactic shock, is a severe reaction.
 It can cause a rapid heart rate, weak pulse, nausea, and vomiting.
-If any of these symptoms occur after ingesting alcohol, it is critical to seek help immediately.

 Alcohol Allergy